LiamJCates/Programming-Notes/C++/Types&Values/Literals/Boolean.md

 ## Boolean Literals
+The boolean literals are true and false.

-To initialize Boolean types, you use two Boolean literals, true and false
+To initialize Boolean types, you use either of the two Boolean literals.

 bool trueBool = true;
 bool falseBool = false;